Contact us

 Learning Objectives

-• Explain how the mapping process captures general and specific risks.
+• Explain how the mapping process captures general and specific risks, and calculate these risks in a portfolio given a set of primitive risk factors.

-• Differentiate among the three methods of mapping portfolios of fixed income securities.
+• Differentiate among the three methods for mapping portfolios of fixed-income securities.

 • Describe how mapping of risk factors can support stress testing.

-• Explain how VaR can be used as a performance benchmark.
+• Explain how VaR can be calculated and used relative to a performance benchmark.

 • Video Lecture